-You’ve filled your GitHub with toy apps copied line-by-line from Ruby tutorials, and after months of struggling to write programs yourself, you still don’t have a single line of code you can call your own.
+What good is your GitHub profile if you don’t have a single line of Ruby code you can call your own?

-What if you replaced the tutorial apps on your GitHub with custom-built software that you know inside-and-out?
+What if you could replace the tutorial apps on your GitHub with custom-built software that you know inside-and-out?

 You can view blog posts by date on the right, or search for terms that interest you.